foxbunny/javascript-by-example/README.md

 https://github.com/foxbunny/javascript-by-example/issues) to report issues with the examples or documentation.
 You are also welcome to submit pull requests with fixes or even completely new modules.

+## About the author

+I am a long-time web developer with over 8 years of experience programming in JavaScript.
+My relationship with JavaScript has started even before frontend engineering was *the* thing, scripting Adobe software using the JavaScript scripting API.
+Although I have also done NodeJS development, my main focus nowadays is on frontend engineering.
+I love JavaScript, and lately also writing about it.